The Organic Grains of Weatherbury Farm

 Wapsie Valley Corn is an open-pollinated heirloom dent corn which dates back to the 1850s.
 It is two-color corn, producing ears of either all coppery red or all dark yellow kernels.

 Weatherbury’s open pollinated Wapsie Valley corn packs both a visual and a flavor punch.
-Cornbread made with Weatherbury’s cornmeal and sifted pastry flour has won three first place ribbons and two second places at the county fair during the past six years.
+Cornbread made with Weatherbury’s cornmeal and sifted pastry flour has won four first place ribbons and three second places at the county fair during the past eight years.

 Corn is a spring planted crop.
 Because Weatherbury Farm is organic, we rotary hoe and cultivate the corn to lessen the impact of weeds.